FEVER is a location based interactive experience in virtual reality.

 FEVER is written and created by Karolina Markiewicz and Pascal Piron (L), in technical collaboration with Fabrizio Palmas, Antoine Thiry and Stefan Laimer (D).
 The music is created by Kevin Muhlen (L), in collaboration with Ásta Fanney Sigurdardottir (IS) and Elisabet Johannesdottir (L / IS), for voice and narration, offering a poetic interpretation of the experience.

-For the installation, a series of photographs is associated with the experiment.
+For the installation, a series of photographs is associated with the experience.

 FEVER is supported by Film Fund Luxembourg.